 Photo credit: Peter Schulze

-The Build-a-Whale program is an innovative education program designed to encourage an excitement for the great whales.
-It is a hands-on activity that gives the opportunity to handle the bones of a real Killer Whale.
+The Build-a-Whale program is an innovative education program designed to encourage an excitement for marine biology.
+It is a hands-on activity that gives the opportunity to handle the bones of a real killer whale.
 The bones are put together by the attendees on a framework display that gives the skeleton a real life perspective.